 ENFPs are more likely to make a decision based on what feels most natural in the moment.
 They make choices based on similar criteria to INFPs but they are usually quicker to come to a conclusion about how they want to move forward.

-This is because they feel less of a need to internal process their thoughts compared to INFPs.
+This is because they feel less of a need to process their thoughts internally compared to INFPs.
 That’s not to say that ENFPs don’t think deeply.

 However, at times, ENFPs can be impulsive.
 INFPs can make rash decisions too, but it’s a rarer occurrence.